ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 ## Other levels
 {{< codeImg klog_otherLevels.png >}}
 `KLog.wtf` is not provided.
-In my opinion, you'd better throw an error if fatal or `KLog.e` if not.
+In my opinion, you'd better throw an error if fatal or use `KLog.e` if not.

 ## More args
 ### Tag prefix